tylerapplebaum/AWSPics/README.md

 You'll also need a domain whose CNAME DNS value you can update.

+## Configuring a build environment on EC2

+1. Launch a t3a.small instance using the Amazon Linux 2 AMI (x64) and SSH in
+2. Run `sudo yum install docker`
+3.

 ## Instructions

 1. Configure `aws-cli` (recommended to use `us-east-1`, see "Miscellaneous"